DorianAtSchool/Franka_table/README.md

 env.close()
 ```

-## Recording Teleoperated Demos (LeRobot‑Style Dataset)
+## Recording Teleoperated Demos (LeRobot-Style Dataset)

 `scripts/record_demo.py` lets you control robot 1 via the keyboard and record
-episodes to a LeRobot‑like dataset on disk.
+episodes to a LeRobot-like dataset on disk.
 Controls (see the docstring for
 details):

 - `W/S` – +X / −X, `A/D` – −Y / +Y, `R/F` – +Z / −Z